mdrijoanmaruf/SQL/SQL.md

 SELECT * FROM student WHERE marks > 80 AND city = "Mumbai";  -- Selects rows where marks > 80 and city is "Mumbai"
 SELECT * FROM student WHERE marks > 90 OR city = "Mumbai";   -- Selects rows where marks > 90 or city is "Mumbai"
-SELECT * FROM student WHERE marks BETWEEN 80 AND 90;         -- Selects rows where marks are between 80 and 90 SELECT * FROM student WHERE city IN ("Delhi", "Mumbai");     -- Selects rows where city is either "Delhi" or "Mumbai" SELECT * FROM student WHERE city NOT IN ("Delhi", "Mumbai"); -- Selects rows where city is neither "Delhi" nor "Mumbai"
+SELECT * FROM student WHERE marks BETWEEN 80 AND 90;         -- Selects rows where marks are between 80 and 90 SELECT * FROM student WHERE city IN ("Dhaka", "Mumbai");     -- Selects rows where city is either "Dhaka" or "Mumbai" SELECT * FROM student WHERE city NOT IN ("Dhaka", "Mumbai"); -- Selects rows where city is neither "Dhaka" nor "Mumbai"
 ```

 ## Limit Clause